About the college

 Sport, music and college facilities

 The college’s sports committee provides support for both established college sports and new initiatives such as croquet and squash.
-Kellogg’s student community provides a number of members for prestigious University ‘Blues’ teams such as rugby and rowing.
+Kellogg’s student community provides a number of members for prestigious University ‘Blues’ teams including rugby, rowing and hockey, with students representing the University in sports as diverse as ju jitsu and mountaineering.
 The college has an affiliation with the Christ Church Boat Club to offer opportunities to row at all levels and fields a football team in the University’s MCR league.

-Other activities at Kellogg include drama, film screenings, yoga, concerts, wine tastings, dances and trips to places of interest.
-The college hosts a popular Burns Night ceilidh each January and the MCR runs a ball in the summer.
+Other activities at Kellogg include drama, film screenings, yoga, concerts, wine tastings, dancing and trips to places of interest.
+The college hosts many varied events throughout the year including Bletchley Park Week celebrating its links with the home of code-breaking, a popular Burns Night ceilidh, special themed dinners, and fascinating lectures.
+A highlight is the annual Summer Ball run by the MCR.

 The college is home to a number of research centres which contribute to the college's academic life.
 Seminar speakers include college fellows, visiting experts from around the world, and students.
-The college also hosts a colloquium, offering students the opportunity to share their work and receive feedback.
+The college also hosts a regular colloquium and Graduate Symposium, offering students the opportunity to share their research and receive feedback.

 Events are run throughout the year.
 As the collegiate home for many part-time students with work and family commitments, the college is particularly sensitive to the need for flexibility in scheduling, as a result some events are held at weekends and during vacation periods.